-Self-service business intelligence (BI) has transformed from a nice-to-have into a critical competitive advantage.
+Self-service business intelligence (BI) has become essential for staying competitive.
 In 2026, organizations that empower their teams to access, analyze, and act on data independently are outperforming those stuck in traditional IT-dependent reporting cycles.

 What is Self-Service Business Intelligence?